Arrest and Imprisonment

 New Zealand does not have any prisoner exchange agreements and cannot accept the transfer of New Zealanders from overseas prisons.

 The New Zealand government does not pay for the return of New Zealanders once they have served a custodial sentence and are released from an overseas prison.

 Arbitrary detention refers to the practice of a state seeking to influence another state by detaining that state’s citizens, often without due legal process.
 In some countries, the use of arbitrary detention has risen in recent years.
 New Zealanders overseas should be alert to the danger of arbitrary detention and contact their nearest Embassy or High Commission if they feel at risk.

 What can you do if arrested or detained?

 - ask the authorities to contact the nearest New Zealand Embassy, High Commission or Consulate (you have the right under international law to this, but it is up to you to claim it).
 The New Zealand Embassy, High Commission or Consulate can also assist you if you need help to find a lawyer or contact family, arranging for family to transfer funds to you.

 - do not sign any statement or document without seeking legal advice, especially if it is in a language you do not understand.

 If you are arrested, a New Zealand consular officer can:

 - provide a list of local English-speaking lawyers for you to select a legal representative and/or provide information about local legal aid

-- inform next-of-kin or other relatives/friends of your arrest and seek any financial assistance from them, if requested by you
+- inform your next-of-kin or other relatives/friends of your arrest and seek any financial assistance from them, if you request this

 - depending on the location of the court, attend a final court hearing as an observer.